 Start and end voice mails with your name and phone number.

 Often times your contacts will quickly write down your number and call you back without listening to the entire message.
 You might want to leave out the company name at the start but then mention it at the end.
 This gives you cover when someone thinks you’ve deceived them by not giving a company name.
 Truth will be that they simply didn’t bother to listen to the entire message.

 Creating a 'calling plan' is more effective than calling records randomly without a plan.
 Taking a few minutes to plan your session and plan out what you're going to say on each message will allow you to make more dials and connect with more conversations.

 Use a call-to-action

 Make sure you ask the prospect to take an action.
 Call you, visit a website, visit a trade show, etc.

 Leaving voicemail messages can be a very tedious and time-consuming task for business development and inside sales reps who are making high volumes of outbound calls.
-By pre-recoding the voicemail message, the sales rep. can simply choose the appropriate voicemail message to drop and move on to the next call.
+By creating a personalized voicemail message, the sales rep. can leave a voice message that reflects the exact message he/she wants to get across to the prospect.